- Water tests

 Drinking Water in Switzerland

 The drinking water available in Switzerland meets extremely high quality standards.
-About 80 percent of the water comes from underground sources, while the remaining 20 percent is drawn from lakes.
-Through the establishment of groundwater protection zones, it is possible to distribute almost two-thirds of Swiss tap water without the need for treatment.
-This means you can drink water in Switzerland from any tap and enjoy it without any worries.
-Even the environmental footprint of tap water is better than that of bottled mineral water.
+80 percent of the water comes from underground sources, and the remaining 20 percent is taken from lakes.
+Thanks to groundwater protection zones, nearly two-thirds of Swiss tap water can be distributed without treatment.
+So you can drink water from any tap in Switzerland and enjoy it without worry.
+Even its ecological footprint is better than bottled mineral water.

-Interesting educational videos from SRF can be found here.
+You can find interesting educational videos from SRF here.

-Did you know that drinking water in Switzerland is the most controlled food item?
+Did you know that drinking water is the most controlled food in Switzerland?

-Swiss water quality is regularly tested and meets the highest standards in terms of hygiene and safety.
-The World Health Organization WHO requires Switzerland to disclose all drinking water data every three years.
-The responsibility for creating these reports lies with the FSVO (Federal Food Safety and Veterinary Office) and the FOEN (Federal Office for the Environment).
+Swiss water quality is regularly tested and meets the highest hygiene and safety standards.
+The environmental health organization WHO requires Switzerland to publish all drinking water data every three years.
+Reports are prepared by the FSVO and the FOEN.

-These two offices work closely with cantonal authorities and inform the public through the report "Implementation of the Protocol on Water and Health in Switzerland".
-This report also provides an overview of projects in the water and wastewater sector.
+These offices work closely with cantonal authorities and inform the public via the report "Implementation of the Protocol on Water and Health in Switzerland", which also provides an overview of water and wastewater sector projects.

 The Drinking Water Ordinance in Switzerland

-This is enshrined in the federal Drinking Water Ordinance.
-Overall, the water quality in Switzerland meets some of the highest standards worldwide.
-Standards and limits are set that must be adhered to in order to ensure Swiss water quality in the future.
+This is anchored in the federal Drinking Water Ordinance.
+Swiss water quality meets some of the highest standards worldwide.
+There are norms and limits that must be observed to ensure future water quality.

-Drinking water consists of spring water, groundwater, and lake water
+Drinking water consists of spring, groundwater, and lake water

-Spring water is found especially in the Alpine region and the Jura, where it undergoes various natural purification processes.
-Water in the mountains seeps through various soil layers into the ground, where it is purified and absorbs valuable minerals such as calcium carbonate and magnesium.
-Groundwater seeps deep into the soil layers and absorbs minerals, which influences the intensity of the water's taste.
-Lake water is sourced from lake water plants.
-In lake basins, water from various inflows is stored for a long time and is therefore very soft.
-As it is exposed to influences from cities and the surrounding area, it requires multi-stage purification.
+Spring water is especially found in the Alps and Jura, where it undergoes natural purification.
+As it filters through layers of soil, it is cleansed and enriched with minerals like calcium carbonate and magnesium.
+Groundwater seeps deep into soil layers and absorbs minerals, influencing taste.
+Lake water comes from water treatment plants, is stored for a long time in lake basins, and is very soft.
+It undergoes multi-stage treatment due to urban influence.

-Swiss Drinking Water: As Valuable as Mineral Water
+Swiss Tap Water – as Valuable as Mineral Water

-Tap water, depending on its composition from spring, groundwater, and lake water, contains varying amounts of minerals.
-Only about half of the bottled mineral water contains more minerals than inexpensive tap water.
-Since the human body can only absorb a certain amount of minerals, water with a high mineral content often offers little additional benefit.
+Depending on the source mix, tap water may have more or fewer minerals.
+Only about half of bottled mineral waters contain more minerals than tap water.
+Since the body can only absorb a limited amount of minerals, highly mineralized water often offers little added value.

-★ On average, a liter of "tap water" in Switzerland costs 0.2 cents.
-This makes it a better value for money compared to any mineral water.
+★ On average, one liter of tap water in Switzerland costs 0.2 centimes – making it unbeatable in price-performance compared to bottled mineral water.

 ✔ Heavy metals and pollutants